-1) Circuit shorted to ground.
+- 1) Circuit shorted to ground.
 Always requesting vent and fuel door unlock when vehicle is stopped and in park or neutral with park brake activated.
 FTIV will close after timeout period.

-2) Button mechanically stuck depressed.
+Once door is open, system works as designed. - 2) Button mechanically stuck depressed.
 Always requesting vent and fuel door unlock when vehicle is stopped and in park or neutral with park brake activated.
 FTIV will close after timeout period.
+Once door is open, system works as designed.